smart-office-uz/desktop-app/README.md

 ## Tasks

 - [x] Focus on the app when user clicks on the tray icon
+- [ ] Focus on the app when user clicks on the notification
 - [x] User staff id must be fetched via smart-office api
 - [ ] Add autostart plugin
 - [ ] Refresh tokens must be handled